 Within the new Partnership agreement and new Operational programme “Competitiveness and Cohesion”, two activities are proposed for the period 2021-2027:

-• Next generation broadband infrastructure scheme: Construction of a next generation broadband ‘backhaul’ infrastructure, along with connections to end-users, will support access speeds of 100 Megabits per second (Mbps).
+- Next generation broadband infrastructure scheme: the construction of a next generation broadband ‘backhaul’ infrastructure, along with connections to end-users, which will support access speeds of 100 Megabits per second (Mbps).
 The scheme covers 540 priority settlements which each have more than 1.000 inhabitants, plus around 5.800 smaller settlements.
 All the places covered by the investment are demographically, socially and economically below the national average.
 Around 5.650 km of fibre will be installed.
 Where possible, existing ducts will be used, though it is estimated that new ducts will be required for approximately 45% (about 2.450 km) of the deployed fibre.
 The scheme is split into two units: one covers construction of the next generation network backhaul infrastructure; the other covers connection of public administrations to the fibre infrastructure.
 Total investment for the scheme is EUR 129,1 million, with the EU’s European Regional Development Fund contributing EUR 86,2 million through the “Competitiveness and Cohesion” Operational Programme for the 2014-2020 programming period.
 The investment falls under the priority “Use of Information and Communication Technologies”.
 Croatia contributes EUR 42,5 million.

-• Investments in the deployment of very high capacity networks in NGA white and grey NGA areas to end users in accordance with the Program for support of the Digital Connectivity, with Croatia’s contribution of EUR 57,5 million.
+- Investments in the deployment of very high capacity networks in NGA white and grey NGA areas to end users in accordance with the Program for support of the Digital Connectivity, with Croatia’s contribution of EUR 57,5 million.

 The Croatian Recovery and Resilience Plan includes connectivity measures to strengthen connectivity as a cornerstone of the digital transition of society and the economy.
 Worth around EUR 106 million, they aim to provide VHCN connectivity services in line with the EU Gigabit Society objectives 2025:

-• 100 Mbps services to 100,000 Croatian households (700,000 inhabitants) in 20 projects in as many local government units, to overcome in particular the connectivity barrier to teleworking and distance learning, especially in rural areas and among vulnerable groups such as students from disadvantaged families or those with disabilities,
+- 100 Mbps services to 100,000 Croatian households (700,000 inhabitants) in 20 projects in as many local government units, to overcome in particular the connectivity barrier to teleworking and distance learning, especially in rural areas and among vulnerable groups such as students from disadvantaged families or those with disabilities

-• 1 Gbit services to all major socio-economic drivers such as schools, universities, research centres, transport hubs, hospitals, public administrative authorities and businesses.
+- 1 Gbit services to all major socio-economic drivers such as schools, universities, research centres, transport hubs, hospitals, public administrative authorities and businesses.

 Other RRF investments of about EUR 20 million will target: (i) building passive electronic communications infrastructure to provide access to VHCN and 5G services in rural and sparsely populated areas where there are no the market conditions to attract private investment’; and (ii) 5G coverage in urban areas and the main terrestrial transport routes (5G corridors).
 About 55% of the households covered by these measures are in rural areas, 26% are in suburban areas, and only 19% in urban areas.
 About EUR 400,000 will be invested in reform activities on reduction of barriers and guidelines for construction and permit granting as well as harmonisation procedures.